CareerCanvasPro/CareerCanvas.Mobile/CODE_OF_CONDUCT.md

-# Career Management App Code of Conduct
+# Career Canvas Code of Conduct

 ## Our Pledge